 - Sew on buttons or turn up hems

-- Re-tune a TV Basic computer problem task<
+- Re-tune a TV or help with a basic computer task

 - Collect a prescription

 - Reach a high cupboard

 - Walk a dog or help with shopping if a person is unwell

 - Sweep a front path or move some light furniture